The Muppie Chronicles

 I feel like we might be approaching it like this: the married community (to the extent that such a thing exists) is telling the unmarried community, “This [i.e. romantic love] is what’s broken in your culture [self].”
 So we’re supposed to want to get married for very practical reasons: to have a family, to have religious support, to not sin.
 But I don’t think that’s why we really want to get married.
 We’d like to be swept off our feet by an experience that makes us feel like taking on responsibility and adulthood with this person will feel less of a burden, and maybe even fun – we want to lose sense of ourselves, to desire someone – hopefully for deep and shallow reasons, we’d like to come across a person who makes us feel like all this waiting we’ve done is insignificant, erased, by the pleasure of his/her company.
 We’d like our minds to be blown – and eventually think about a family, support each other, happily not-sin together.

 It’s not that we’d like to marry someone with terrible character and a tendency to shirk responsibility.
-It’s that we don’t want it to be just that.
+It’s that we don’t want it to be just choosing not-that.
 Who wants to end up in Charlotte’s marriage to Mr. Collins?

 Practical?
 Very.
 Hot for each other? ...I rather think not.